 Even if Dallas officials and locals get on board with using genetically modified mosquitos to reduce the spread of Zika, the method will first have to be tested in a trial.
 It could be quite some time before the mosquitos are actually used citywide, if at all.

 Fortunately, MosquitoNix® is here for you now.
-A selection of customized mosquito control services are available for Dallas homes and businesses, all of which use a completely safe yet powerful formula for deterring mosquitos.
+A selection of customized mosquito control services are available for Dallas homes and businesses, all of which use a powerful biodegradable formula for deterring mosquitos.
 Our licensed professionals put an automated system in place that takes the guesswork out of protecting against Zika.
 If you’d like to learn more about MosquitoNix pest control services and receive a free estimate, get in touch today.